covjson/cookbook/custom-types.md

 }
 ```

-Here, `uor:UDUNITS` refers to the coding scheme of the [UDUNITS](http://www.unidata.ucar.edu/software/udunits/) software package.
+Here, `ex:UDUNITS` refers to the coding scheme of the [UDUNITS](http://www.unidata.ucar.edu/software/udunits/) software package.
 This scheme is also the official one used by the popular [CF Conventions](http://cfconventions.org/).

-Instead of the compact URI `uor:UDUNITS` we could also have used an absolute URI, like `http://example.com/udunits`.
+Instead of the compact URI `ex:UDUNITS` we could also have used an absolute URI, like `http://example.com/udunits`.
 This can make sense if there is no namespace as such and the concept is not part of a set of concepts.
 Publishers should decide for one variant and then stick to it - this makes client development easier.

 ## Custom range type (or: Custom type in custom fields)